iceyisaak/mealmaker/README.md

 1. Search for recipes
 2. Explore recipes through categories and origins
-3. Chat with Chefbot for inspirations
+3. Chat with Chefbot for recipe inspirations
 4. Bookmark favourite recipes

 ## Technologies